slalom-consulting-ltd/terraform-guidelines/README.md

 drwxrwxrwx    1 jimw     jimw           512 Apr 24 23:29 prod
 ```

-Inside one of these and environmental specific template:
+Inside each of these folder is an environmental specific template:

 ```bash
 total 19